 Inventory End: The quantity of the product remaining in stock at the end of the period.

-Inventory Change (%): The difference between opening and closing stock levels.
+Inventory Change (%): The difference between your last two stocktakes.

-Actual Usage: The amount of the product that was actually used during the period.
+Actual Usage: The amount of the product that was actually used during the period, based on what you purchased, counted in your stocktakes and wasted.

 Actual Cost: The real cost incurred based on the actual usage.